f5devcentral/f5xc-backup-restore-utils/README.md

 **Troubleshooting**

-If restore not working and return status code that is non 2xx, you can validate the issues by using F5XC Console GUI.
+If restore not working and return status code that is non 2xx, you can validate those issues by using F5XC Console GUI.

 **Example #1**

 Restore to new tenant
 ~ ./f5xc-backup-restore.py -a restore -n mcn